3b3al/TodoApi/README.md

 # TodoApi

-Is a simple-CRUD-API that i can Call an ASP.NET Core web API with JavaScript
+Is a simple-ASP.NET Core-CRUD-API that i can Call it with JavaScript